What is FinOps?

 There are a lot of factors that go into establishing successful FinOps practices and culture.
 ServiceNow, the world leader in IT service management, makes effective FinOps easy, with IT Operations management (ITOM) and advanced Cloud Management.

-ServiceNow Cloud Management provides developers with improved agility and governance to deploy and provision essential resources on demand, driving down cloud costs and more effectively managing operational expenses.
+• ServiceNow Cloud Cost Management provides FinOps teams with improved agility and governance to deploy and provision essential resources on demand, driving down cloud costs and more effectively managing operational expenses.
 ITOM allows users to more accurately predict issues that might affect financial accountability, while also employing automated resolutions built on reliable, data-focused insights.

-Additionally, users can now analyse the range of cloud-asset expenses with the ServiceNow Cloud Insights application.
-Rightsize resources, reduce unnecessary costs and identify the top opportunities to optimise cloud operations and save money.
+• Additionally, users can now analyse the range of cloud-asset expenses with ServiceNow Cloud Insights – Right-size resources, reduce unnecessary costs and identify the top opportunities to optimise cloud operations and save money.
 ServiceNow makes it all possible.